dqops/dqo/docs/checks/column/numeric/min-in-range.md

 # min in range data quality checks

-Column level check that ensures that the minimum values are in an expected range in a monitored column.
+A column-level check that ensures that the minimum values are within the expected range in the monitored column.

 ___